TulevaEE/onboarding-client/README.md

 Updating the inline widget is manual, so the bundles need to be created locally, uploaded to the Zone FTP server, and the URLs in [`wordpress-theme`](https://github.com/TulevaEE/wordpress-theme) updated.

 The onboarding client itself is deployed to AWS on `master` push (through [CircleCI](https://circleci.com/gh/TulevaEE/onboarding-client)).

+## Updating Nodejs

+We stay on the LTS version of Nodejs.
+When that changes, the version can be updated by:

+- Updating the version in `package.json` *engines* property (set the upper limit to the next major version).
+- Updating the version in `.circleci/config` tag *node/default* value to make the CI pipeline use the right version.
+- Updating the version in `.tool-versions` (used by [asdf](https://asdf-vm.com))